 The Growing Popularity of Heat Pumps

 Given the constant rise in energy prices and the negative consequences the large scale exploitation of traditional energy sources (fossil fuels, coal) inflicts on the environment, the ‘business as usual’ approach we adopted as to the way we power our homes for the past 50-60 years, has to be reconsidered.
-Moreover, it appears that the much needed change is taking place already, with more and more households across the UK and worldwide endorsing a more sustainable lifestyle, by turning to renewable energy sources when it comes to power generation.
+Moreover, it appears that the much-needed change is taking place already, with more and more households across the UK and worldwide endorsing a more sustainable lifestyle, by turning to renewable energy sources when it comes to power generation.

 In the midst of this ongoing struggle between the proven reliability of traditional heating technologies and the untapped potential of new renewable energy heating solutions, the heat pump has proved its relevance and usefulness as an eco-friendly alternative to conventional household heating.

-In the following lines of this short but, we hope, insightful post we decided to address some of the features that are characteristic for one of the, maybe less common but not less-efficient, heat pumps: namely, the air to water and water to water.
+In the following lines of this short but, we hope, insightful post we decided to address some of the features that are characteristic for one of them, maybe less common but not less-efficient, heat pumps: namely, the air to water and water to water.

 Air to Water - Water to Water: Which one is better?